 OpenSSL is good but can be complicated sometimes.
 I really don’t want to use my computer’s terminal that much every time I want to encrypt a file so I think I say with GPG for now.

 Another way to use AES is to store my files in an encrypted ZIP archive using a program that uses AES for encrypting archives.
 I think 7-Zip is one.
 That is actually great.
 I can store all files in an archive and still have them encrypted.

-However, the problem with that is that I can’t have 7-Zip everywhere and I don’t want to decypt all my backup files/databases when I only need one.
-So I stay with GPG, still.
+However, the problem with that is that I can’t have 7-Zip everywhere and I don’t want to decrypt all my backup files/databases when I only need one.
+So I stay with GPG.

 So I chose to encrypt my files and store them in an encrypted hard drive.
-Then get a backup of that hard drive, encrypt the backup file and store it in another hard drive and place it somewhere else, other than my first backup/secure drive.
+Then get a backup of that hard drive and store it in another hard drive and place it somewhere else, other than my first backup/secure drive.

 When I need to add another file to my drives, I encrypt that file with GPG and then mount my first drive, add it to the hard drive and then again take a backup of that hard drive, encrypt it, and place the hard drive backup file in my second drive.